DavidRambo/Gitlepy/README.md

 Once the sets of various possible file states are composed, basic set comparison operations would make for an elegant merge.

-## Convert Blob.file_contents to bytes
-Currently, I follow the Gitlet spec, which uses straight string representations of file contents.
-However, I would like to convert this to use bytes in order to make use of Python's memoryview object and chunking.
-I do this with the sha1 hash of the Blob.